 Film and Theater Work in the 1990s

 Hawke moved to New York City and worked steadily in films from then on, next appearing in the teary film Dad (1989), playing Ted Danson's son and Jack Lemmon's grandson.
-Lead roles in White Fang and the lightweight Mystery Date (both 1991) followed, as well as in the more intellectual Waterland, costarring Jeremy Irons, and the World War II drama A Midnight Clear, costarring Gary Sinise (both 1992).
+Lead roles in White Fang and the lightweight Mystery Date (both 1991) followed.
+He also worked in the more intellectual Waterland, co-starring Jeremy Irons, and the World War II drama A Midnight Clear, co-starring Gary Sinise (both 1992).

 In addition to his movie work, Hawke became an active participant in the New York theater community and a filmmaker in his own right.
-He made his Off-Broadway debut in Casanova with the New York Shakespeare Festival and in 1993, inspired by Chicago's Steppenwolf Theater, he started a nonprofit theater company called Malaparte with friends, including fellow actors Leonard, Frank Whaley, Steve Zahn, and Josh Hamilton.
-Also in 1993, Hawke wrote, directed, and edited a short film, Straight to One, which screened at the Sundance Film Festival.
+He made his off-Broadway debut in Casanova with the New York Shakespeare Festival and in 1993, inspired by Chicago's Steppenwolf Theater, he started a nonprofit theater company called Malaparte with friends, including fellow actors Leonard, Frank Whaley, Steve Zahn and Josh Hamilton.
+Also in 1993, Hawke wrote, directed and edited a short film, Straight to One, which was screened at the Sundance Film Festival.

 A newly buff Hawke reappeared on the big screen in the 1997 sci-fi thriller Gattaca, in which he infiltrates a society of genetically perfect humans by assuming another man's identity.
-His costars in the film, Hawke's biggest-budget, most mainstream effort to that date, included Jude Law and Uma Thurman, with whom Hawke began a romance that led to marriage, in May 1998.
-Hawke and Thurman have two children, daughter Maya and son Roan (born in 2002).
+His co-stars in the film—Hawke's biggest-budget, most mainstream effort to that date—included Jude Law and Uma Thurman, with whom Hawke began a romance that led to marriage in May 1998.

 Hawke's biggest film of 2001 was the fast-paced action-drama hit Training Day, in which he played a rookie cop who is paired with (and schooled by) a corrupt older partner, played with fierce intensity by Denzel Washington.
-Washington attracted most of the attention for the film, which was deemed mediocre by many critics, but Hawke earned his share as well, including his first Academy Award nomination, for Best Supporting Actor.
-(Washington was nominated in the lead actor category.)
+Washington attracted most of the attention for the film, which was deemed mediocre by many critics, but Hawke earned his share of recognition as well, including his first Academy Award nomination, for Best Supporting Actor.
+Washington won as Oscar for the film in the Best Actor category.

-After a long absence, Hawke was back onstage in New York City in 2001, starring in the Manhattan premiere of Sam Shepar'’s play The Late Henry Moss.
-In 2002, he appears in Frank Whaley's The Jimmy Show, screened at Sundance, and makes his own feature directorial debut with Chelsea Walls, based on the Dylan Thomas poem "Under Milkwood" and starring Thurman as well as Leonard, Zahn, and Whaley.
+After a long absence, Hawke was back onstage in New York City in 2001, starring in the Manhattan premiere of Sam Shepar's play The Late Henry Moss.
+In 2002, he appeared in Frank Whaley's The Jimmy Show, screened at Sundance, and makes his own feature directorial debut with Chelsea Walls, based on the Dylan Thomas poem "Under Milkwood" and starring Thurman as well as Leonard, Zahn and Whaley.